Franz Xaver Winterhalter

 Amaya, “Why not just reduce the risk of the stock market funds by keeping less money in them?”

 Nikko, “That’s what I used to do.
-The problem is, the markets are so in synch now, we can lose money in bonds, preferred stocks and common stock all at once.
+The problem is, the markets are so in synch now, we can lose money in bonds, preferred stocks, municipal bonds and common stock all at once.
 And very quickly.
 If that happens, common asset allocation doesn’t help, the tide goes out everywhere.
 I have stop loss orders at twenty percent below market, but those are not guaranteed to be stopped out at exactly twenty percent.
 In a fast, ugly market, it could be substantially lower.
 The twenty million is like insurance, you hope you never need to collect on the policy.”